sjassest/sjassest/README.md

 **The latest project I made** called <strong>FAJS B</strong>
   <ul>
-    🔹 It is a website I built for an e-commerce project during my marketing course in college </li>
+    <li>🔹 It is a website I built for an e-commerce project during my marketing course in college </li>
-    🔹 The foundation for this project was the use of HTML, CSS, and JavaScript</li>
+    <li>🔹 The foundation for this project was the use of HTML, CSS, and JavaScript</li>
   </ul>

 <p>